feature-hub/feature-hub/docs/getting-started/motivation.md

     the client.
   - The server-side rendered UI and its corresponding state must be hydrated on the client without visual impact.
-- Micro frontends that are incompatible with the Feature Hub environment should fail early, and not just when the user interacts with the specific incompatible feature.
+- Micro frontends that are incompatible with the integration environment should fail early, and not just when the user interacts with the specific incompatible feature.